israman30/Israel-Portfolio/README.md

 # NewsApp
 Check the latest news with the news app :newspaper:

-> My New News presents you with the latest news stories.
-Tap a story to see and read the full news article.
-It's an easy and convenient way to stay up to date with the latest breaking news.
+> Experience the latest news stories through My New News.
+Simply tap on a story to access and read the full news article.
+Stay effortlessly updated with the latest breaking news in a convenient way.

 <p align="center">
 <img src="/img/news/one.png" width="200"> <img src="/img/news/two.png" width="200">